 Another need acknowledged in TC M2M Requirements (TS 102 689) but not addressed by the ETSI M2M Release 1 security architecture is to secure communications between M2M devices affiliated with different M2M Service providers.
 Such scenario could become frequent in future Smart Cities environments.
 An example is the case of vehicular accidents where personal devices with M2M subscriptions contracted by individuals (e.g. patient healthcare monitoring devices) or by enterprises (e.g. fire alarms monitored by insurance companies) will interact both with institutions (e.g. emergency vehicle fleet services)or private organizations applications (e.g. Medical centres/doctors) and municipal services using public network infrastructures (e.g. traffic flow optimization) .

 Here again, the technical requirements are placed on devices to bootstrap credentials enabling end-to-end application level security independent of their M2M service providers.

+Madjid>>I think this case is a much better motivation for a third party trust provider (using PKI), because now you have different applications deployed by very different organizations and if each organization deployed its own proprietary system, it would be very difficult to get them working.
+Still, in practice, it will be very difficult to get all these parties to adopt a single third party trust provider anyway.

 Use Case 3: Consumer networking applications, e.g. Digital picture display frame

 Most M2M applications today assume a client-server relationship and therefore work well in the context of a single M2M SP.
 But by the time the standards are deployed, an evolution towards “many-to-many” relationships is likely to happen.
 For example in the industrial sector data from a sensor deployed by one entity may be used by several other entities for their own applications .
+Providing interoperable security mechanisms at application level will enable such inter-application use cases.

 The same evolution can be expected in the consumer segment with the advent of M2M devices in social networking.
 For example a digital picture display frame in the grandmother’s living room would subscribe to retrieve pictures from her daughters cameras to show her grandchildren.